aistairc/home-kgqa/dataset/qa/README.md

 # QA Datasets

-Pre-generated datasets for evaluating KGQA models.
+Generated QA datasets for evaluating KGQA models.

 ## Contents
 - `*_compositional_*.jsonl` denotes the compositional generalization split: all relations and classes are seen during training, but specific logical-form constructs and operators that appear in the test set are unseen.